Scanning electron microscope: More precise in a vacuum

 Images of the same sample point with different detectors

 The SEM offers a much higher resolution than a light microscope, which means that the smallest details on the surface of the object can be viewed.
 As the electron beam and the resulting signals are disturbed by air molecules, the examination must take place in a vacuum.
-The sample itself should be electrically conductive, but we also have a possibility to analyse nonconductive samples.
+The sample should be electrically conductive, but we also have the capability to analyse nonconductive samples.

 Your benefits